devansh08/goto-line.nvim/README.md

 ## Usage

-The plugin provides the command `:GotoLine`, which will attempt to open the file and goto line, based on the current cursor position.
+The plugin provides the command `:GotoLine`, which will attempt to open the file and goto line, based on the current cursor position or on the visual selection.

 Best matching is done with preference for vimgrep format over stacktrace format and considering spaces over not considering spaces.